-What happens after you've been referred to UPMC's Lung Transplantation Program in Pittsburgh?
+What happens after you've been referred to UPMC's Lung Transplant Program in Pittsburgh?
 The lung transplant process starts with a patient information review and complete evaluation to find the right treatment option for you.

 After the UPMC lung transplant team receives your medical records and information listed on the transplant referral checklist:

-- A pretransplant nurse coordinator will collect your medical history, radiology studies, recent blood work, and current physical findings.
+- A transplant nurse coordinator will collect your medical history, radiology studies, recent blood work, and current physical findings.

 - The lung transplant team will review the information to determine if a transplant evaluation is appropriate.